monero-atm/atm-pico/README.md

 - BillyOne _pulse_ pin GPIO23, _enable_ pin connected to GPIO18.
 - Coin acceptor _coin_ (_pulse_) pin connected to GPIO27.
 - Serial QR code scanner is mapped to `/dev/ttyACM0`.
+- The 7-inch touchscreen HDMI display is powered on via Pi's USB port.

 ### Connecting the coin and bill acceptors
 Both acceptor devices require 12 volts.
 Since Raspberry Pi and many others use 5V, you can either choose to power these seperately or you can use a step down converter to supply 5V to the Pi from the same 12V power supply.
 In our MoneroKon PoC build we used two different adapters: 5V one for the Pi, 12V one for the bill and coin acceptors.